-$H8: Members' perception \ on \ cooperative \ price \ of \ outputs \ influence \ their \ level \ of \ participation \ positively.$
+H8: Members' perception on cooperative price of outputs influence their level of participation positively.

 Availability of other marketing agents (OMARKAG): This is a dummy variable taking a value of 1 if there are other marketing agents in the area, 0 otherwise.
 Members will get alternative market outlet to sell their output if there are other marketing agents in their area.
-Cooperatives face market competition if there are other marketing agents in the area of the farmer performing similar activity with them (Bishop & McCone, 1999).
+Cooperatives face market competition if there are other marketing agents in the farmer performing similar activity with them (Bishop & McCone, 1999).